spaceninja/dnd-adventures/src/adventures/history-channel/deck-5.md

 >
 > Around the monitoring stations, engineers move with purpose, replacing parts, adjusting knobs, and tightening connections.
 You see one engineer strapped into some sort of mechanical exoskeleton carrying an incredibly heavy bit of machinery across the room.
 >
-> As you look around, the Chief, a female dwarf carrying a huge wrench, with braided hair and beard, and greasy coveralls stands in the center of the room and hollers to get everyone’s attention:
+> As you look around, the Chief Engineer, a female dwarf carrying a huge wrench, with braided hair and beard, and greasy coveralls stands in the center of the room and hollers to get everyone’s attention:
 >
 > “Keep it moving, people!
 I know you’re tired, but this whole place is going to shit.
 We’ve got a fire in the cargo tunnels, a coolant leak in the primary reactor, and we’re venting atmo in 3 places.”